Last updated:

 Fight global hunger

-The Horn of Africa is a region of eastern Africa.
-Definitions of the region vary; however, this disaster profile focuses on Somalia, Kenya, Ethiopia and South Sudan due to the worsening humanitarian situation and acute food insecurity figures.
-The Center for Disaster Philanthropy (CDP) also maintains disaster profiles for the Ethiopia Humanitarian Crisis and South Sudan Humanitarian Crisis.
+While definitions of the region vary, this disaster profile focuses on Somalia, Kenya, Ethiopia, Sudan and South Sudan.
+The Center for Disaster Philanthropy (CDP) also maintains disaster profiles for the Ethiopia Humanitarian Crisis, Sudan Humanitarian Crisis and South Sudan Humanitarian Crisis, as well as a Famine Issue Insight.

 (Women in Ethiopia waiting for water to be trucked in.
 Women and girls walk up to 10 hours to fetch water.
 Credit: European Union; Silvya Bolliger 2022; CC BY-ND 2.0)